edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 ![Lint target](./lint.png)

-> **Note: 📌** <br> These rules are fitting my own context and may not represent the optimal choice for every situation.
+> **Note: 📌** <br/> These rules are fitting my own context and may not represent the optimal choice for every situation.
 Adjust them based on your project's specific needs and constraints.

 ### Wrapping up